 Stewart Jones Hacker Murphy has the experience, knowledge, and attitude required to assist you in reaching the best possible outcome.
 We also have the skills and tenacity required to take your case to trial, if necessary.

 We are one of the most highly respected law firms in upstate New York and the capital district.
-We have been representing clients for more than a hundred years; our law practice has stood the test of time.
+We have been representing clients for more than 125 years; our law practice has stood the test of time.
 Make the right call.
 Call us now at (518) 730-4723 or complete our online form.
 The E. Stewart Jones Hacker Murphy law firm has an attorney available to assist clients 24 hours a day, 7 days a week, 365 days a year – even on holidays.